Science and technology in Manchester: Aviation

 From the advent of aviation at the beginning of the 20th century, Manchester has been home to a number of famous aviation companies, most notably Avro.

 In 1910, French aviator Louis Paulhan flew from London to Manchester in approximately 12 hours.
-Paulhan won the first Daily Mail aviation prizes who offered the prize in 1906.
+Paulhan won the first Daily Mail aviation prizes, which offered the prize in 1906.

 Jack Alcock was born on 5 November 1892 at Seymour Grove, Old Trafford, Stretford, England.
 He attended St Thomas's primary school in Heaton Chapel, Stockport.
 He first became interested in flying at the age of seventeen.
 In 1910 he became an assistant to Works Manager Charles Fletcher, an early Manchester aviator and Norman Crossland, a motor engineer and founder of Manchester Aero Club.
 It was during this period that Alcock met the Frenchman Maurice Ducrocq who was both a demonstration pilot and UK sales representative for aero engines made by Spirito Mario Viale in Italy.

 Ducrocq took Alcock on as a mechanic at the Brooklands aerodrome, Surrey, where he learned to fly at Ducrocq's flying school, gaining his pilot's licence there in November 1912.
 By summer 1914 he was proficient enough to compete in a Hendon-Birmingham-Manchester and return air race, flying a Farman biplane.
 He landed at Trafford Park Aerodrome and flew back to Hendon the same day.
 Alcock became an experienced military pilot and instructor during World War I with the Royal Naval Air Service, although he was shot down during a bombing raid and taken prisoner in Turkey.